 Any of these technologies can help overcome geographical boundaries to facilitate collaboration.
 Throwing a new tool at people and requiring they use it and obtain efficiency in collaboration, however are two different things.
 Projects after all, are about people and human interactions.
 If you intend to implement a collaborative tool on a new project successfully, all the key players on the team need to buy in and accept the method, tools and processes as part of the project culture.

 Collaboration is about people working together.
 Effective collaboration can stimulate team synergy, creativity and productivity that are greater than the sum of all the individuals on the team.
 To collaborate is to listen, adapt and offer suggestions.
 It is to cooperatively work with one another and foster a creative environment to increase innovation and effectiveness for the benefit of the client and project at large.
-Look to your professional construction manager to champion the collaborative process.
+Look to your professional construction manager to champion the collaborative process and balance the competing needs of a project.